 Achieve DORA Compliance by Tomorrow!
 Learn from our expert-led webinar on mastering DORA requirements! 🎥

-Microsegmentation is a network security technique designed to improve the security posture of enterprise networks.
-The idea behind microsegmentation is to segment the enterprise cloud based on workloads.
+The idea behind microsegmentation is to segment the enterprise network based on workloads.
 This type of logical breakdown of workloads allows companies to define appropriate data security policies, security services, and data management based on the use cases and needs of each workload.

 Lanir Shacham